CharlieandDavid/redcap-external-modules/docs/i18n-guide.md

 EMs are incredibly useful.
 Some of their great benefits over e.g. hooks and plugins, are ease of use (installation), maintainability (both for admins and developers), and reusability by / tranferability to others ([EM Repo](https://redcap.vanderbilt.edu/consortium/modules/index.php)).
 This last point, however, is massively hampered when EMs provide a rich user interface for _end users_ (non-admins, non-developers) who may not understand English well enough or at all.
 Thus, module authors in non-English-speaking countries will often have no choice but to implement their modules in their respective language.
 Even if they would deem them general enough to benefit others (and hence the modules would be a candidates for the EM Repo), they may opt to not release them because they cannot maintain a separate version in English.
 Even if they released a non-English version of their module to e.g. GitHub and maybe even the Repo, other REDCap admins might not use it, despite it potentially being a perfect match for their needs _functionally_, because they aren't able to (or can't or won't) make the necessary translations directly in the module's code so it would qualify for their audiences.

-In order to address these issues, support for internationalization (_i18n_) has been built into REDCap's External Module [Framework Version 3](framework/v3.md).
+In order to address these issues, support for internationalization (_i18n_) has been built into REDCap's External Module [Framework Version 2](framework/intro.md) and is supported by REDCap starting with version 9.5.0.

 External Module support for i18n is transparent.
 This means that existing modules will not have to be changed and will continue to work as they are.
 For a module to support i18n, module developers will have to opt-in to the i18n features provided by the EM framework.